vacp2p/rfc/content/docs/rfcs/31/README.md

 | `undef` | `undef` | `undef` | `undef` | `lightpush` | `filter` | `store` | `relay` |

 - In the scheme above, the flags `lightpush`, `filter`, `store` and `relay` correlates with support for protocols with the same name.
-If a protocol is not supported, the corresponding field MUST NOT be set to `true`.
+If a protocol is not supported, the corresponding field MUST be set to `false`.
 Indicating positive support for any specific protocol is OPTIONAL, though it MAY be required by the relevant application or discovery process.
 - Flags marked as `undef` is not yet defined.